rahulvenugopal/Phases-fading-away/README.md

 5. Create neat visualisation for phase error plots as a circular histogram with custom annotations
 ![Image from Figure 7 of Bressler et al, 2022 paper](https://github.com/rahulvenugopal/Phases-fading-away/blob/main/Circular_barhistogram_with_custom_texts.png)

+## Explorations
+1. Understand the causal filter design in an intuitive manner
+2. Delay the real time fetching so that the target portion does not fall on distortion part and target the next onset of phase